 As he could no longer compete on two wheels, and being a petrol head from a young age, he gravitated towards four wheels and an engine.
 After being introduced to Mission Motorsport in 2013, Steve soon found himself involved with the forces’ motorsport charity whilst in its infancy and at the beginning of 2014 he was selected to race in the 2014 Caterham Academy.

 In what is one of the most completive single-make motorsport series in the country, he placed forth overall at the end of the season and his taste for motorsport was firmly set.
-Over four years Steve progressed up the Caterham ladder, notching up multiple wins and championship podium finishes.
-He has over twenty five podiums in four years, in addition to his team winning their class at the Race of Remembrance twice.
+Over four years Steve progressed up the Caterham ladder, notching up multiple wins and over twenty five podiums in his first four years, in addition to his team winning their class at the Race of Remembrance twice.
 He is an ARDS A Grade instructor and he continues to build upon his motorsport career in order to enhance his experience as a talented racing driver, coach and instructor.

 Having been a former fast track officer in the Royal Marines, Steve’s inspirational communication and leadership skills are drawn from a strong empathetic ability.
 He is a proactive, self-motivated, innovative leader with a proven track record in management, strategic workforce planning, media & communications, HR and personnel development.
 He believes in the ability to be a dynamic and inclusive team player, who must be able to work well within a multitude of diverse environments under intense and varied conditions.
 He strives to build and organise effective teams and deliver results drawing the best from people through empowerment, mentoring and coaching.